curtisma/curtisma/README.md

   - [Scipy](https://www.scipy.org/) scientific python stack for processing and visualizing data
   - [Conda](https://docs.conda.io/en/latest/) for packaging and environment management
   - [Sphinx](https://www.sphinx-doc.org/en/master/index.html) for documentation
-- ✨I'm also interested in developing a great engineering team and improving helping those I lead develop
-  - Let me know if you have an interest in RF, analog, mixed-signal design and software engineering, we're always looking to hire remarkable candidates

 <!--
 **curtisma/curtisma** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.